 51 Pages Posted: 2 Oct 2020 Last revised: 14 Oct 2022

 Date Written: September 20, 2018

-The securities lending market allows institutional investors, such as insurance companies, to lend out asset holdings in exchange for cash collateral, an important but understudied source of funding.
+The securities lending market allows institutional investors, such as insurance companies, to lend out asset holdings in exchange for cash collateral, an important but understudied channel of collateral management.
 Since securities lenders are also primary investors in corporate bonds, we hypothesize that their lending preference for certain types of bonds can influence corporate financing policies.
-Indeed, we observe that a higher lender preference for long-term bonds stimulates firms to issue more such bonds and helps boost bond prices.
+Indeed, we observe that a higher lender preference for long-term bonds stimulates firms to issue more such bonds next year and helps boost future bond prices.
 The analysis exploiting a quasi-experiment that regulates insurance companies lending disclosures supports the causal interpretation.
 Our results shed new light on the potential impact of securities lending.

-Keywords: securities lending, institutional investors, cost of capital, bond issuance, bond pricing
+Keywords: securities lending, institutional investors, cost of capital, bond issuance, bond pricing, insurance companies

 JEL Classification: G12, G2, G3

 Suggested Citation: Suggested Citation